Greater St. Louis Area Council: History

 Camp Sakima was the second camp to be built, finishing in time for the first week of campers in the summer of 1966.
 Camp Sakima is named in recognition of Leif J. Sverdrup who headed the campaign to raise the funds for the Ranch to be built.
-The Camp was named Sakima, an Indian word for chief which was his nickname, after concern arose about Scout's perceived inability to pronounce his last name.

 Camp Sakima was last open as a full camp in 2007.
 It has been used for the National Youth Leader Training (NYLT) program since 2008.
-Camp Sakima has recently had some facilities issues, including the need to rebuild a drainage field.
-After a severe storm in 2008, the Camp Sakima bridge was badly damaged and never repaired.
-The final pieces of the bridge were demolished in 2014.